SINGROUP/ASD-AFM/README.md

 Alternatively, run the script `generate_data.py` to generate the datasets and the script `train_models.py` to train the models.

 The folder `pretrained_weights` holds the weights for pretrained models on the two datasets.

+To make the configuration matching for experimental AFM images, run the `experiment_1S-Camphor.ipynb` notebook.
+You don't need to train a model to run this notebook.